top of page

 Prior to joining the Stanford community, Dr. Williams was the founding chair of Cognitive Neuropsychiatry and directed the Brain Dynamics Center at Sydney Medical School.
 Her PhD was completed with a British Council Scholarship for study at Oxford University.

-Dr. Williams' Center and translational programs integrate advanced neuroimaging, technology and digital innovation to transform the way we detect mental disorders, tailor interventions and promote wellness.
+Dr. Williams' Center and translational programs integrate advanced neuroimaging, technology, and digital innovation to transform the way we detect mental disorders, tailor interventions and promote wellness.
 She has developed the first taxonomy for depression and anxiety that quantifies brain circuits for diagnostic precision and prediction.
 Dr. Williams' research programs are supported by funding from the National Institutes of Health, spanning priority Research Domain Criteria, Human Connectome and Science of Behavior Change initiatives.
 She has contributed over 390 scientific papers to the field.

-Early Career Award Mentess
+Early Career Award Mentees

 Primary Mentorship